-In response to these problems, Mayor Garcetti recently said “we must redouble our efforts to reduce our dependence on natural gas, and take this opportunity to move to a carbon-free future based on energy efficiency and renewable sources of energy” .
-He then set the following goals in his sustainability plan :
+Mayor Garcetti said, “we must redouble our efforts to reduce our dependence on natural gas and take this opportunity to move to a carbon-free future based on energy efficiency and renewable sources of energy” , and set a goal of new-building decarbonization by 2021 .

-The city has several options to encourage or require zero-emissions new buildings:
+The city has several other options to encourage or require zero-emissions new buildings:

 - It could offer incentives (as Sacramento does )